merkle-open/php-spriter/README.md

-        "retinaDelimiter" => "@",                 // the delimiter inside the sprite image filename "cssFileExtension" => "css",              // the CSS file extension "namespace" => "icon-",                   // the namespace for your icon CSS classes "ignoreHover" => false,                   // Set to true if you don't need hover icons "hoverSuffix" => "-hover",                // Set to any suffix you want.
+        "retinaDelimiter" => "@",                 // the delimiter inside the sprite image filename "cssFileExtension" => "css",              // the CSS file extension "namespace" => "icon-",                   // the namespace for your icon CSS classes "ignoreHover" => false,                   // set to true if you don't need hover icons "hoverSuffix" => "-hover",                // set to any suffix you want.
         "globalTemplate" => "...",                // the global template, which contains general CSS styles for all icons (remove line for default)
         "eachTemplate" => "...",                  // the template for each CSS icon class (remove line for default) "eachHoverTemplate" => "...",             // the template for each CSS icon hover class (remove line for default)